Teddy-94/birdnest/README.md

 This is an implementation aimed at the following assignment: http://assignments.reaktor.com/birdnest/
 # Missing features

-+re-render the table when the pilot list updates.
-This feature currently does not work as intended.
 +closestDistance.
-This is currently displaying last distance.
-Comparison between last distance and closestDistance needs to be implemented
+Comparison between last distance and closestDistance needs to be implemented +deploy somewhere.
-+deploy somewhere.
 This is currently not deployed anywhere and only tested locally.
 +remove debugging.
 Clean console logs and debug buttons.
++improve frontend updating of the table.

 # To build